-Siding may be applied on the side or front walls of dormers either horizontally or sloped to match the adjacent roof.
+Siding may be applied on the side walls of dormers either horizontally or sloped to match the adjacent roof.
+Siding may be applied on the front face of dormers only upon approval by the DRC.

 1/2 Story 2nd floor with dormers